Tran325/gomongo/README.md

 ### Dataset

-You can download Historical Financial data from [Yahoo!
-Finance](https://ca.finance.yahoo.com/) for training, or even use some sample datasets already present under `data/`.
+You can download Historical Financial data from [here](https://ca.finance.yahoo.com/) for training, or even use some sample datasets already present under `data/`.

 ### Ranking in 2024
 1. TimeGPT ranking 1 (paid)